metabarcoding/obitools4-doc/content/docs/principles/_index.md

 cggtaatttagtccag
 ```

-If the `--update-taxid` option is used, the {{% obitools4 %}} command will update the taxids of the sequences that have been transferred to other taxids.
-When run on the same sequence file, you can see the same three warnings, but the first two warnings announce the update of the taxids.
+If the `--update-taxid` option is used, the {{% obitools4 %}} command will update the taxids of sequences that have been transferred to other taxids.
+When executed on the same sequence file, the same three warnings appear, but the first two warnings announce that the taxids have been updated.

 ```bash
 obiconvert -t ncbitaxo.tgz --update-taxid four_sequences.fasta